Academic Advising - 256-7170

 Kinne University Center

-Sodexo Campus Services is the food provider at Jacksonville University with different locations across campus.
-Riverview Café, located in the Kinne Student Center, is a full service dining location where all meal plans are accepted.
-You have a variety of foods from hamburgers, pizza, deli, salads and international dishes.
-Einstein Brothers Bagels in the Kinne Student Center features bagels, soups, salads, sandwiches, yogurt and smoothies.
+Aramark is the food provider at Jacksonville University.
+Riverview Café, located in the Kinne Student Center, is a full service dining location offering an "all- you- can-eat" option.
+There are seven culinary stations featuring pizza, pasta saute, deli, comfort food, grill, salad and international cuisine.
+Starbucks, located in the Kinne Student Center features pastries, salads, sandwiches and full service barista station.
+Chick-fil-A, awarded for America's Healthiest Chain Restaurant, is located in the Davis Student Commons.
 Waves, located in Oak Hall, is your ideal late night quick snack option.
-Nightly features include pizza, salads, sandwiches and snacks.
-Nellie’s, located in the Davis Student Commons, offers the best flatbreads, gourmet salads, sandwiches and big burgers to name a few.
-Currents, located in the Davis College of Business, is a coffee lover’s best option to go on campus for a nice hot cup of Starbucks coffee or a cool smoothie treat.
-Also sandwiches, fresh baked pastries and salads are a few other options provided.
+Nightly features include pizza, salads, sandwiches and a variety of convenience snacks.
+Currents, located in the Davis College of Business, is a coffee lover's best option for a nice hot cup of Starbucks coffee or a cool smoothie treat.

 Student Life Office – Davis Student Commons

-A Student Life professional staff member is the university’s coordinator for Disability Support Services.
+A Student Life professional staff member is the university's Director for Disability Support Services.
 The University recognizes that some disabilities are primarily physical, while others are psychological or involve specific disabilities of the learning process.
-Available resources include assistance with course scheduling, adjustments to full-time status requirements, coordination of services with other University departments such as Residential Life and Counseling Services, counseling in faculty/peer relations, guidance in lifestyle management and community agency referrals.
-Accommodations in the classroom may include: priority seating, change of classroom, tape recording of lectures, extra time for tests, alternative test formats, etc. If you seek assistance or request “reasonable accommodations” under the ADA Section 504, you must provide complete medical and/or psychological documentation to the coordinator for Disability Support Services.
+Available resources include assistance with course scheduling, coordination of services with other University departments such as Residential Life and Counseling Services, counseling in faculty/peer relations, guidance in lifestyle management and community agency referrals.
+Accommodations in the classroom may include: priority seating, change of classroom, audio recording of lectures, extra time for tests, alternative test formats, etc. If you seek assistance or request "reasonable accommodations" under the ADA Section 504, you must provide complete medical and/or psychological documentation to the Director for Disability Support Services.
 Documentation must be current - not more than three years old.
-Requests for “reasonable accommodations” must be done in a timely manner so faculty/staff can plan for the accommodations.
+Requests for "reasonable accommodations" must be made in a timely manner so faculty/staff can plan for the accommodations.
 Students with disabilities are responsible for maintaining the same academic levels and appropriate behavior as other students.
-Students must request “reasonable accommodations” each semester of enrollment to receive the accommodations.
+Students must request "reasonable accommodations" each semester of enrollment to receive the accommodations.

 Students with hearing and speech related disabilities should call the Florida Relay Service at 1-800-955-8771 for TDD assistance.